Covid-19: Brazil on the brink

-Category: World Hits: 5With more than 294,000 lives lost, Brazil has the second-highest Covid-19 death toll in the world.
+Category: World Hits: 10With more than 294,000 lives lost, Brazil has the second-highest Covid-19 death toll in the world.
 For more than 20 days in a row, the country has recorded more than 2,000 daily deaths from the disease.
 Healthcare workers around the country have been pleading for more support as they battle surging rates of infection.
 Yet President Jair Bolsonaro continues to downplay the gravity of the situation.
 Our team on the ground reports from Sao Paulo, one of the regions most affected in recent weeks, as well as Rio de Janeiro, where beaches have just been closed.

 Read more https://www.france24.com/en/tv-shows/focus/20210324-covid-19-brazil-on-the-brink